Jackblow33/gaming-task/README.md

 # Debian 13 sid Gnome gaming task <br>
 auto-install.sh & extras.sh are scripts to install and configure the bare minimum to have a fuctionnal gnome desktop environement to build on top.
+This Debian installation can perform as good as any other gaming oriented distro's...
 # 1- Download mini.iso

 https://d-i.debian.org/daily-images/amd64/daily/netboot/ <br>